-The SWC works with Dartmouth Health Services, the Department of Safety and Security, Judicial Affairs, and the Office of Residential Life to collect and report out undergraduate alcohol-incident data on a termly and annual basis.
+The SWC works with Dartmouth Health Services, the Department of Safety and Security, the Office of Community Standards & Accountability, and the Office of Residential Life to collect and report out undergraduate alcohol-incident data on a termly and annual basis.

 Academic Year Report

 Dartmouth Sexual Assault and Sexual Misconduct Data

 The 2017 Dartmouth Sexual Misconduct Survey is a follow-up to the 2015 Association of American Universities (AAU) Survey on Sexual Assault and Sexual Misconduct.
 The survey is an integral part of our ongoing effort, highlighted by the Moving Dartmouth Forward plan launched by President Philip Hanlon in January 2015, to understand the extent and effects of sexual violence among our student populations and use the data to inform our policies, prevention, and response.

 The Annual Security Report documents three calendar years of campus crime and fire statistics that occurred on-campus, in off-campus buildings or properties owned or controlled by Dartmouth College, and on public property within or immediately adjacent to campus.
 The Annual Security Report also includes institutional policy statements about campus security; crime prevention and education programs, including those focused on sexual assault awareness; the reporting of crimes; and other safety and security matters.